CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0202-Manage Azure AD device registration.md

 ### Task 3: Validate Entra registration

+In this task you will verify that the device registration was successful by checking the Workplace Join status and confirming the device appears as Entra registered.

 1. On SEA-WS1, right-click **Start (1)**, and then select **Windows Terminal (Admin) (2)**.
 At the User Account Control, select **Yes**.

    ![](../media/p4t3s1.png)